Responses to the COVID-19 pandemic in January 2020: 30 January

 Italian Prime Minister Giuseppe Conte stated in a press conference that Italy had closed all air traffic to and from China.
 It is believed that Conte has also called a cabinet meeting for Friday to discuss further actions.
 Six thousand people are briefly quarantined on board an Italian cruise ship as tests are carried out on two Chinese passengers suspected of having coronavirus, a spokesman for the Costa Crociere cruise company said.
 The same day, all passengers are released as it is found that the ill individual has the flu, not coronavirus.

 The US State Department issued an updated travel advisory as "Level 4: Do Not Travel to China."
 Its website stated that "Those currently in China should consider departing" and warning that "Travelers should be prepared for travel restrictions to be put into effect with little or no advance notice".
 Additionally, it authorised American diplomatic staff and their families to evacuate China.
 The State of Washington in the US declared a Level 1 Emergency and activated its Emergency Response Center for dealing with the now global coronavirus outbreak.

 British foreign secretary Dominic Raab disclosed that the emergency flight containing about 120 Britons from Wuhan that was delayed by 24 hours was due to land at RAF Brize Norton on Friday morning, where the passengers will be taken to Wirral for a fortnight's quarantine.

-Trinidad and Tobago's health minister, Terrance Deyalsingh, announced that Trinidad and Tobago had decided to implement restrictions on persons travelling from China.
+Trinidad and Tobago's health minister, Terrence Deyalsingh, announced that Trinidad and Tobago had decided to implement restrictions on persons travelling from China.
 Persons who are living or who have visited China will be barred from entering Trinidad and Tobago unless they had already been out of China 14 days prior to attempting to travel to Trinidad and Tobago.

 Air France and KLM cancel all flights to mainland China until 9 February.